 I recommend you go to their original location in Madison Square Park where you can order from the window and enjoy eating your delicious meal in the open air of the park.

-Soup Man- we may or may not have force fed episodes of Seinfeld (#FunniestShowEVER) to our kids before our trip to New York.
-So, you can bet they were excited when we showed up at the inspiration for the Soup Nazi episodes, “The Original Soupman”.
+We may or may not have force-fed episodes of Seinfeld (#FunniestShowEVER) to our kids before our trip to New York.
+So, you can bet they were excited when we showed up at the inspiration for the Soup Nazi episode, “The Original Soupman”.

 N O • S O U P • F O R • Y O U . . .
 We trained them well… And honestly the soup was delicious!!
 Owen claimed he agrees with Jerry- the soup trumps the girl ??? . . . #Seinfeld #SoupNatzi #thisisnewyork #NYC #travelgram #instatravel